chris-official/chatbot/README.md

 3. Wait for the chatbot to generate a response.
 4. Keep the conversation going by asking more questions!

 ## Troubleshooting

 If you encounter any server related issues (Error code: 5XX), please check the server status on the [Render Status Page](https://status.render.com) for any ongoing incidents and try again later.

+## License

+This project was developed as part of the course "Project: AI Use Case" at the International University of Applied Sciences (IU).

 ## References